joshgerdes/jekyll-uno/_posts/2022-01-03-azure-active-directory-application-proxy-implementation.md

 > Application Proxy is a feature of Azure AD that enables users to access on-premises web applications from a remote client.
 Application Proxy includes both the Application Proxy service which runs in the cloud, and the Application Proxy connector which runs on an on-premises server.
 Azure AD, the Application Proxy service, and the Application Proxy connector work together to securely pass the user sign-on token from Azure AD to the web application.
 >
 > Application Proxy supports single sign-on.
-For more information on supported methods, see [Choosing a single sign-on method](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/sso-options#choosing-a-single-sign-on-method){:target="_blank"}.
 >
 > Application Proxy is recommended for giving remote users access to internal resources.
 Application Proxy replaces the need for a VPN or reverse proxy.